International Student Employment

 In order to work off-campus, international students must receive employment authorization from the international student advisor and/or USCIS prior to engaging in the off-campus employment.
 Please keep in mind that students must meet certain criteria in order to qualify for any of the following off-campus options.
 Please consult with the advisor prior to engaging in any off-campus employment.

 On-campus employment is not permitted after completion of a course of study (other than through optional practical training) unless the student has been accepted, received an I-20, and is planning to enroll in a new educational program at the same educational institution.

-ELI students are not permitted to work.
+*Students attending the English Language Institute are not permitted to work.